-One study completed in 2018 proved conclusively that cycling strengthens the immune system and can even prevent the effects of aging.
+One study completed in 2018 proved conclusively that cycling strengthens the immune system and can even prevent the effects of ageing.
 In the study, published in the scientific journal ‘Aging Cell’, researchers studied a sample of 125 cyclists between the ages of 55 and 79.
 The scientists examined the participants’ blood for markers of T-cells, which are a type of lymphocyte that helps the body fight infections.

 The researchers compared the cyclists to people in the same age group who did not exercise regularly, as well as younger adults between the ages 20 and 36.
 Not only was T-cell activity higher in the active adults than the inactive adults, the cyclists were also producing the same level of T-cell activity as young adults in their 20s.
 What this proves is that cycling regularly can keep your immune system healthy as you age and keep it stronger than if you were sedentary.